Cross Listing of Courses (information only)

 - Each shall notify all other participating departments if it is contemplating withdrawing from a cross-listing arrangement subsequent to the course being approved.

-For further information or advice, please contact your school or college representative on the Academic Affairs Committee.
+For further information or advice, please contact your school or college representative on the Academic Affairs Committee for Undergraduate Studies or the Academic Affairs Committee for Undergraduate Studies.